 Casting this spell allows the caster to creates a ring of icy blue flames around the recipient's body that moves as he or she does.
-These flames do not harm the target or any possessions carried, but will do 1d6 points of damage to anyone in contact with it.
-Anyone hit with melee weapons by the recipient of this spell will take this damage in addition to any damage done by the attack.
+The flames do not harm the target or any possessions carried, but will do 1d6 points of cold damage to anyone in contact with them.
+In particular, anyone attacking the recipient with a melee weapon (except, perhaps, a very long weapon such as a spear or polearm) will suffer this damage.
+Likewise, anyone damaged in melee by the recipient of this spell will receive this damage in addition to any done by the attack.